Sentinel of Freedom: History

 The Agrifina Circle in June 2024.
 Note the absence of the statue and its podium.

-In 2004, House of Representatives members Raul del Mar (Cebu City–1st) and Nerissa Corazon Soon-Ruiz (Cebu–6th) initiated the installation of a statue of Lapulapu in Rizal Park as a move to honor Lapulapu as a hero of not only Cebu but the whole Philippines.
+In 2004, Representatives Raul del Mar (Cebu City 1st District) and Nerissa Corazon Soon-Ruiz (Cebu 6th District) initiated a proposal to install a statue of Lapulapu in Rizal Park as a move to honor him as a hero not only of Cebu but of the whole Philippines.
 They urged the Office of the President to accept their proposal.
-Then-tourism Secretary Richard Gordon, who was a 2004 senatorial candidate, supported the installation of the statue.
-The project was opposed by the National Historical Institute (NHI) led by Ambeth Ocampo, which insist that only statues of heroes of the Philippine Revolution could be erected in the Agrifina Circle.
+Then-Tourism Secretary Richard Gordon, who was a 2004 senatorial candidate, supported the installation of the statue.
+The project was opposed by the National Historical Institute (NHI) led by Ambeth Ocampo, which insisted that only statues of heroes of the Philippine Revolution could be erected in the Agrifina Circle.

-The statue was unveiled on February 5, 2004, despite opposition from the NHI, after then President Gloria Macapagal Arroyo greenlit the move.
+The statue was unveiled on February 5, 2004, despite opposition from the NHI, after then-President Gloria Macapagal Arroyo approved the project.
 The Korean Freedom League led by Chairman Kwon Jung-dal donated for the casting of the statue.
-The statue was momentarily dismantled from the Agrifina Circle sometime in mid-2004, which was met with opposition including the local government of Lapu-Lapu City at that time.
+The statue was temporarily dismantled from the Agrifina Circle in mid-2004, which was met with opposition, including from the local government of Lapu-Lapu City at that time.

-In 2014, Lapu-Lapu City Mayor Paz Radaza requested the transfer of the statue to Punta Engaño in her city, where she plans to put it on an island to be made at the tip of the locality.
-This proposal came up after Radaza met with Tourism Secretary Ramon Jimenez Jr. where the National Historical Institute's (NHI) opinion that the statue could "desecrate" Rizal Park was brought up.
-The move was opposed by Representative Raul del Mar, who said that the move would be detrimental and will cause a “loss of honor and recognition” to the province and Cebu and Lapu-Lapu.
+In 2014, Lapu-Lapu City Mayor Paz Radaza requested the transfer of the statue to Punta Engaño in her city, where she planned to place it on an artificial island to be constructed at the tip of the locality.
+This proposal arose after Radaza met with Tourism Secretary Ramon Jimenez Jr., during which the National Historical Institute's (NHI) opinion that the statue could "desecrate" Rizal Park was raised.
+The move was opposed by Representative Raul del Mar, who said that the move would be detrimental and would cause a “loss of honor and recognition” to the province of Cebu and Lapulapu.

-In July 2023, the statue was taken under the care of the National Museum of the Philippines and was dismantled for “restoration and re-erection,” amidst the redevelopment of the park's eastern section.
-The re-erection project was completed in August 2024 with the statue now facing the Rizal Monument.
+In July 2023, the statue was taken under the care of the National Museum of the Philippines and was dismantled for “restoration and re-erection,” amid the redevelopment of the park's eastern section.
+The re-erection project was completed in August 2024, with the statue now facing the Rizal Monument.